harcokuppens/CourseGradingWithDOMjudge/TestDomjudge.md

 - [Overview and usage descriptions of scripts](scripts.md)

-Finally to easily access test data from the [CourseGradingWithDOMjudge](https://github.com/harcokuppens/CourseGradingWithDOMjudge) repository's `test` subfolder we define an environment variable:
+Finally, to easily access test data from the [CourseGradingWithDOMjudge](https://github.com/harcokuppens/CourseGradingWithDOMjudge) repository's `test` subfolder we define an environment variable: